Field guide to the EU Pay Transparency Directive

 Communicate your pay transparency story for maximum impact

-This involves communicating pay transparency internally and externally, supporting a more transparent and trust-based relationship between employees and employers.
+Communicating pay transparency internally and externally will support a more transparent and trust-based relationship between employees and employers.

 While the first reporting deadline is 7 June 2027, it requires 2026 data, meaning your HRIS and payroll systems should already be in a position to produce this information in the required format this year.
 This is not something to leave to chance.